Table of Contents

 Click Save.

-You might saw some websites using Krbai with icons in the navigation menu.
-They are Emojis – :) – and you can add them as part of the nav item text.
+You may have seen Krabi sites with icons in the navigation menu.
+These are emojis; add them as part of the navigation item text.

 Search